Enjoy instilling more memorable traditions into your home by searching my Thanksgiving tradition posts.

 Lessons learned: Since my daughters did the rolling, they wrapped the dough so tightly and made them only bite size.
-To avoid the paper sticking to the roll, wrap them looser or better yet, just roll in parchment paper.
+To avoid the paper sticking to the roll, just use parchment paper.

 If children are helping, they will be so excited to take the rolls out of the oven before it’s time.
 If you do this, the dough will stick a bit to the paper, as witnessed above.
 They’re still edible and readable, but just a lesson learned.